Personal Injury Lawyer Scottsdale AZ

 I Have to Tell My Insurance Company Everything

 You’re most likely required by your insurance company to report any accident to them.
 However, that doesn’t mean you have to tell them everything.
 In fact, you want to tell them as little as possible.
 You were in an accident.
 You suffered injuries.
 Your car was towed away.
 End of discussion.
 They may ask you to make a recorded statement; decline their invitation until after you speak with an attorney.

 I’ll Have to Go to Court if I File a Lawsuit

 The vast majority of the time, personal injury lawsuits are settled well before they would ever be heard in open court.
 Your personal injury lawyer in Scottsdale AZ, can negotiate with the other party’s insurance company to get a fair settlement for you, one that covers your medical bills, future medical expenses, lost wages, future lost wages, pain and suffering and more.

-Car Accidents Are the Only Kind of Personal Injury You Can Sue For
+Car Accidents Are Not the Only Kind of Personal Injury You Can Sue For

 Car accidents make up a fair amount of personal injury cases.
 However, they’re far from the only cause of personal injury lawsuits.
 Some others include:

 - Medical malpractice

 Is there a typical amount of compensation I can expect to get?